valflrt/fractal_rndr/README.md

 If you have cargo installed:

 ```
-cargo install fractal_renderer
+cargo install fractal_rdr
 ```

-Otherwise, you can download the latest executable from the [releases tab](https://github.com/valflrt/fractal_renderer/releases/latest).
+Otherwise, you can download the latest executable from the [releases tab](https://github.com/valflrt/fractal_rdr/releases/latest).

 # How to use